 A healthy emergency fund can help to lessen the impact that unexpected events will have on your overall financial situation.
 There is no need to unnecessarily increase financial stress in times like these and adding to your emergency fund will have the desired effect.
 More security and in turn less stress.

 Uncertainty in the market cannot be allowed to derail your investment program.
 Volatility has been a highlight in the investment news.
 It would be easy to allow this situation to keep you from investing.
-It is natural to feel unsure of what the best decision in this time may be, but the foundation of any investment program is placing your dollars in a position where they can begin to work.
+It is natural to feel unsure of what the best decision in this time may be.
+The foundation of any investment program is placing your dollars in a position where they can begin to work.

 By staying the course and ensuring that funds still flow into your investment program, you will provide yourself more flexibility and security in the future.
 You might not immediately place funds into the market but stopping inflows at this point could be a significant mistake when we are eventually provided with hindsight.